-Birthday Parties
+Birthday Recognition

-Students may bring treats for their class in celebration of a birthday.
-Parents need to notify the teacher of the occasion.
-Due to the increase number of students with severe allergies, non-edible treats are more desirable.
+Students may bring treats for their class in recognition of their birthday.
+Parents need to notify the teacher if you plan to send in treats. \Due to the increase number of students with severe allergies, non-edible treats are more desirable.
 If you are, however, providing edible treats, please contact the classroom teacher beforehand.
 Please be aware all students may not be able to participate due to food allergies or religious beliefs.
+Birthday treats and napkins (please!) are to be dropped off at the office and will be delivered to the classroom.
+Teachers will distribute the treats at a convenient time on that day.